The Time is Ripe! 11 Places to Pick Your Own Blueberries

 Perfect for: Dawn till dusk access to bulk amounts of berries

 Located in quaint farming town of Carnation, Wa, the folks at Blue Dog are serious about their organic blueberries; they’ve even switched over to a membership-driven concept to better support their sustainable and organic farming practices.
 This is a great option for folks who want frequent access to lots of berries all season long.
-As a member ($25 annual fee) you get to come any day you want, dawn till dusk, and pick to your heart’s content at the self-service farm.
-(You’ll still pay by the pound, but you get to pick anytime you like and in the quiet and calm of a tranquil farm almost all to yourself!)
+As a member ($30 annual fee or $25 before July 1) you get to come any day you want, dawn till dusk, and pick to your heart’s content at the self-service farm.
+(You’ll still pay by the pound, but you get to pick anytime you like and in the quiet and calm of a tranquil farm almost all to yourself!).
 Sign up to become a member at the farm on your first day of picking or by email.
 A few days will also be open to the general public (check the website for details).
 Visitors are encouraged to bring a blanket and pack a picnic for lunch on the farm.

 Cost: $2.80/lb (members also pay $30 annual fee).
 Checks only on membership days.
 Cash and checks on public days.

 Hours: Members can pick daily, dawn ’til dusk.
 Public days/hours will be posted on their website if available.

 Dates: June 24, 2015 – end of season